 Most kids love getting their faces painted, so it’s worth having some good face paint in the house.
 We use ours for school dress up days, holidays, Halloween, game days and lots more!

-Use your rainy days as a great practice to try new patterns and styles – you never know when you might need a back up activity for a playdate or an at-home birthday party!
+Use your rainy days as time to practice new patterns and styles – you never know when you might need a back up activity for a playdate or an at-home birthday party.

 #31.
 Get Crafty

 Over time, collect bits and pieces that could be added to an arts & crafts box for rainy days.
 Different colours paper, glue, glitter, stickers, cardboard tubes, pompoms, string, wool, felt, material, ribbon, thread spools, pipe cleaners, tissue paper ….they all make great crafts and give your child plenty of scope to get creative.

 If your child doesn’t know what they want to make, you could gently suggest a theme or idea.
 These panda crafts are fun, but we have lots of great ideas for inspiration: